-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, net proceeds to us from the offering by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting an incremental \$ in underwriting discounts and commissions.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, net proceeds to us from the offering by approximately \$6.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting an incremental \$0.5 million in underwriting discounts and commissions.

-The actual number of shares of common stock to be outstanding following this offering is based on as of September 30, 2014 and excludes as of September 30, 2014:
+The actual number of shares of common stock to be outstanding following this offering is based on 2,817,119 shares of common stock outstanding as of December 31, 2014 and excludes:

-- shares of common stock issuable upon the exercise of outstanding stock options under our 2007 Global Incentive Plan, at a weighted-average exercise price of \$ per share; - shares of common stock reserved for future grants or for sale under our compensatory stock plans; and - shares of common stock issuable upon the exercise of outstanding warrants.
+- 6,201,291 shares of common stock issuable upon the exercise of outstanding stock options under our 2007 Global Incentive Plan, at a weighted-average exercise price of \$3.13 per share; - 2,299,514 shares of common stock reserved for future grants or for sale under our compensatory stock plans; and - 187,671 shares of common stock issuable upon the exercise of outstanding warrants.